 This will lead you to a screen where you'll be able to generate an API key to use with the Enterprise Sync Tool (see image below).

-Once you've copied the API key, click the Save & Activate button to begin the Enterprise Sync Tool.
+Once you've copied the API key, click the Save & Activate button to launch the Custom Integration Tool.